Hey beautiful mamma's…

 If you use another theme, this could be different.

 When people come to visit your site, they want to see who you are!

 This shows you're a real person, you're relatable and can help build trust.

 Choose a photo that resonates with you and your blog, one that gives a good impression and shows off who you are!

-The photo I have on my homepage is my boys and I whilst on a bike ride.
-I love this photo as it reminds me of the fun we were having and why I love being able to blog around spending time with them.
+The photo I have on my homepage is of my boys and me whilst on a bike ride.
+I love this photo as it reminds me of the fun we were having and why I love being able to blog about spending time with them.